artsy/README/hiring/interviewing.md

 to keep our interview process as speedy as possible.
 Your recruiter can provide more specific information for each role or answer any questions you have on how to prepare.

-#### 1. Peer (Engineer)

-This interview will be with an engineer.
-We have a semi-fluid team structure, so this person may or may not be on the same team as this role.

-The goal of this interview is to learn about your experience collaborating with other engineers.
-Like the hiring manager interview, this is non-technical but be prepared to discuss past experiences.

-#### 2. Peer (Non-Engineer)

-This interview will be with a member of our Product, Design or Data teams.

-Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences and especially collaboration with non-technical colleagues.

-#### 3. Technical Fluency

-This interview will be with an engineer.
-The focus of this interview varies for different levels and specialties.
-Most likely, the person you interview with will be someone with experience relevant to the role.

-In this interview, we will be assessing your ability to write and reason about code.
-We want this process to be as smooth as possible for you, and so we let you choose between one of three options:

-- Code sample (where you send us code you’ve already written, followed by an in-person discussion about it)
-- Take-home exercise (where we give you an exercise and you spend a limited time on it, followed by a short in-person discussion), or
-- Pair programming exercise (where you complete an exercise with another engineer, switching drivers and collaborating as you would in a standard pair programming environment, followed by a short debrief).

-All of the options are equal from our perspective, so we encourage you to choose the one that feels best for you.
-Your recruiter can share more details around the length of these interviews including the at home preparation time vs. time during the call with an Engineer.

-#### 4. System Design
+#### 1. System Design

-This interview is with an engineer, and lasts an hour.
+This interview is with two engineers, and lasts an hour.
 Here, you will be presented a scenario and asked to design a system\*.
 You are expected to take us through your thought process and may use a whiteboard (or equivalent in a remote setup) to explain your work, but you will not be asked to code anything.

 In this interview, we're evaluating the following key areas: